olenagerasimova/maven-adapter/README.md

 <!--
 @todo #81:30min Snapshot repository support
  Add snapshot repository support to maven adapter.
 Snapshot repositories allows the download of the latest dependency version with the `SNAPSHOT` tag.
-See https://blog.packagecloud.io/eng/2017/03/09/how-does-a-maven-repository-work/#release-and-snapshot-repositories for how snapshot repositories work.
-Start by creating an interface for snapshot repositories and implementing unit and integration tests, then implement the snapshot feature itself.
+Repositories marked with snapshot flag should be able to resolve snapshot dependencies, which means that if we have a snapshot repository it will be able to download the snapshot (latest) version of the used libraries.
+For more info on how snapshot repositories work, see https://blog.packagecloud.io/eng/2017/03/09/how-does-a-maven-repository-work/#release-and-snapshot-repositories .
+Start by creating interfaces for repository, then snapshot repositories and implementing unit and integration tests assuring that common repositories do not allows the usage of snapshot libraries (and snapshot repositories allows it) and then implement the snapshot feature itself.
 -->

 ## How to contribute